 The competition, developed in partnership with the Stroke Association, the AHSN Network and Accelerated Access Collaborative, focused on improving the quality of NHS services in the context of care provided to stroke patients, reducing the prevalence of independent lives lost to stroke by early identification of at-risk groups, and to ensure provision of support which will help patients manage their condition.

 For a full list of the projects visit: https://sbrihealthcare.co.uk/news/sbri-healthcare-awards-800k-to-pioneering-innovations-in-the-stroke-and-technology-field/

-IbisVision recently featured on The Seven on BBC Scotland, and we’re delighted to be able to share this and showcase where IbisVision has got to on our journey.
+IbisVision recently featured on The BBC, and we’re delighted to be able to share this and showcase where IbisVision has got to on our journey.
 We filmed this exclusive interview in the perfect setting of the Glasgow Science Centre.
 During the interview, our team spoke all about our tele-optometry solution.
 Our consultant optometrist also carried out remote vision test with innovation correspondent, Laura Goodwin all the way from Birmingham.
 This was a great opportunity to show our innovative platform and how it can be used in a telemedicine capacity.

 If you’re interested in hearing more about IBIS-Connect, get in touch with us, here.

 2021 saw a lot of talk about telemedicine and its potential uses.
 We got first looks at how it has been developed and the ways it’s being used in different sectors, with a big push for this technology in many healthcare settings.